Sanix-Darker/dotfiles/README.md

 ## Either you activate them or not

 $ _set_dot_files
-## this will just set a bunch of configuration files
+## This will just set a bunch of configuration files
 ```

-**NOTE:** you should have a $home/code directory locally, since it will be the volume shared
-    between the container and your computer
+**NOTE:** you should have a `$HOME/code` directory created locally, since it will be the volume shared between the container and your computer